BVLC/caffe/docs/feature_extraction.md

     find `pwd`/examples/images -type f -exec echo {} \; > examples/_temp/temp.txt

-The `ImagesLayer` we'll use expects labels after each filenames, so let's add a 0 to the end of each line
+The `ImageDataLayer` we'll use expects labels after each filenames, so let's add a 0 to the end of each line

     sed "s/$/ 0/" examples/_temp/temp.txt > examples/_temp/file_list.txt